greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 5. Case validation in the MDRE is often delayed until a late stage of the development.

 Bespoke:
-1. The main goal of the bespoke development is to realisation of a contract and compliance to a requirements specification.
+1. The main goal of the bespoke development is to realization of a contract and compliance to a requirements specification.
 2. Int the bespoke products, whether the product is success or not is determined by customer satisfaction and user acceptance.
 3. The lifecycle of the bespoke project is often divided into development first and then maintenance.
 4. In the bespoke development, much effort is devoted to negotiation and conflict resolution.
-5. In the bespoke development, validation is continuous doing through the contacts between the customer and the developers.
+5. In the bespoke development, validation is continuously doing through the contacts between the customer and the developers.

 There are some challenges in MDRE: find a good balance between technology-driven and need-driven requirements; communication and collaboration between marketing and development; requirements dependencies make release planning difficult; cost-value estimation.
 The key issue of MDRE is to continuously improve in managing these challenges to make it ahead of the competitors.